the4thdoctor/pg_chameleon/README.rst

 The version 2.0 will improve this and other aspects.

-Python 3 is supported but only from version 3.3 as per mysql-replication  requirement.
+Python 3 is supported but only from version 3.3 as required by mysql-replication .

+The lag is determined using the last received event timestamp and the postgresql timestamp.
+If the mysql is read only the lag will increase because no replica event is coming in.
+I'll try to improve this aspect in the future.

 Test please!